(Advanced) Pass values into a form via email

 Introduction

 In development circles, we frequently hear about the importance of creating personal relationships with your donors.
-So, when you ask a loyal supporter to fill out a form, wouldn’t it be nice to show them that you already know certain things about them, such as their email address, mailing address, and so on?
+So, when you ask a loyal supporter to fill out a form, wouldn’t it be nice to show them that you already know certain things about them, such as their name, email address, and so on?

 This form, for example, loads with contact information fields pre-populated, based on the constituent's record in Little Green Light: